 - Altered blood supply and musculature

 - Unknown original surgical techniques

 All of these factors can limit reconstructive options and require Dr. Sorokin to employ customized corrective techniques to restore an attractive appearance.
 There is no cookie cutter breast implant revision these are all very customized procedures depending on existing result and desired outcome.

 Regardless of the reason you are considering breast implant revision, Dr. Sorokin will take the time during your consultation to evaluate your cosmetic concerns and recommend a surgical solution that is most likely to advance your breast enlargement goals.

 Dr. Sorokin tells all of his breast enlargement patients that breast implants are not lifetime devices.
 Most likely, if you choose breast augmentation, you will need a subsequent surgery to revise or replace your implants at some time.
+Simply put, implants do not last forever.
+Both the implant and the natural breast around the implant are aging, and sometimes a little help from a plastic surgeon is needed!
 While a surgeon can take steps to minimize the risk of problems such as capsular contracture and implant deflation, these risks cannot be eliminated entirely.

 Current models of saline and silicone gel implants are highly durable and can be expected to last many years.
 But it is important that women who choose breast augmentation follow all safety precautions and take proper care of their implants.
 Dr. Sorokin strongly recommends patients who receive silicone gel implants follow the FDA guideline related to periodic ultrasound screening to detect “silent rupture” of their implants, and return to him for their breast implant revision procedure if a rupture is detected.